clojure/tools.cli/doc/parse-opts.md

     :strict       Parse required arguments strictly: if a required argument value matches any other option, it is considered to be missing (and you have a parse error).

+    :subcommand   Stop option processing at the first unknown argument.
+Useful for building programs with subcommands that have their own option specs.
+Can be set to :explicit or :implicit. :explicit requires a non-option (explicit) subcommand argument to trigger collection of subcommand arguments. :implicit treats an unknown option as starting a new subcommand.

     :summary-fn   A function that receives the sequence of compiled option specs (documented at #'clojure.tools.cli/compile-option-specs), and